 To qualify for a Lifetime ISA you need to be aged between 18 and 39 and a UK resident, and if you’re using it for a deposit, you’ll have to be a first-time buyer as well.
 Regardless of what you use it for, you can deposit into the account and claim the 25% bonus until you reach the age of 50.

 Can I use a Lifetime ISA if I’m a first-time buyer?

-Yes, in fact you will need to be a first-time buyer if you’re planning to put your LISA funds towards the purchase of a property.
+Yes, in fact you will need to be a first-time buyer if you’re planning to put your Lifetime ISA funds towards the purchase of a property.
 To qualify for the government bonus, you will need to have opened your account 12 months before purchasing the property.

-Can I have both a Help to Buy ISA and a Lifetime ISA at the same time?
+Can I have a Help to Buy ISA and a Lifetime ISA at the same time?